SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/OptionalChaining.rst

 .. note::

-   When you access a subscript on an optional value through optional chaining, you place the question mark *before* the subscript's braces, not after.
+   When you access a subscript on an optional value through optional chaining, you place the question mark *before* the subscript's brackets, not after.
    The optional chaining question mark always follows immediately after the part of the expression that is optional.